Trust disputes

 There are many types of trusts, so the reason(s) for creating a trust may vary.

-Essentially a trust is a form of property ownership which allows others to benefit from the distribution of income gained by the property.
+Essentially a trust is a form of property ownership that allows others to benefit from the distribution of income gained by the property.

 Benefits of trusts include: